redd1514/redd1514/README.md

 I’m currently a third-year Information Technology student at Pamantasan ng Lungsod ng Valenzuela, where I’ve developed a passion for full stack development and modern technology.
 I thrive on building practical digital solutions that address real-world challenges, and I’m always excited to explore new frameworks, tools, and trends in the tech space.
 My goal is to keep growing as a developer and help create meaningful projects that make a difference.
 ##  Current Focus
-- Exploring new technologies, frameworks, and generative A
+- Exploring new technologies, frameworks, and generative AI
 - Building solutions for real-world problems
 - Advancing my full stack development skills
 ##  Tech Stack